michal-h21/make4ht/README.md

 The `command` parameter can be either string template or function:

     Make:add("text", "echo hello, input file: ${input}")

+The template can get variable value from the parameters table using a `${var_name}` placeholder.
+Templates are executed using the operating system, so they should invoke existing OS commands.

-    Make:add("function", function(params)
+    Make:add("sample_function", function(params)
       for k, v in pairs(params) do
         print(k..": "..v)
       end, {custom="Hello world"}
     )

-The template can get variable value from the parameters table using a `${var_name}` placeholder.
-Templates are executed using operating system, so they should invoke existing OS commands.
-Function commands may execute system commands using `os.execute` function.
+Function commands receive the `make4ht` parameters as a Lua table.
+They can can execute the system commands using the `os.execute` function.

 ### Parameters table

-`parameters` parameter is optional, it can be table or `nil` value, which should be used if you want to use the `repetition` parameter, but don't want to modify the parameters table.
+`parameters` parameter is optional, it can be table or `nil` value.
+The `nil` value should be used if you want to use the `repetition` parameter, but don't want to modify the parameters table.

-The table with default parameters is passed to all commands, they can be accessed from command functions or templates.
+The table with default parameters is passed to all commands.
+They can be accessed from command functions or templates.
 When you specify your own parameters in the command definition, these additional parameters are added to the default parameters table for this particular command.
 You can override the default parameters in the parameters table.